Updated on the 25th January 2022

 Do follow instructions regarding browser type and browser update for your device as well as settings to allow your device to use the microphone and the camera.
 These will be sent to you with the link.

-During the video consultation, should the vet deemed a physical examination of your pet necessary to establish the best course of action for his/her condition, you will be invited to visit our Upminster hospital at a specific time.
+During the video consultation, should the vet deem a physical examination of your pet necessary to establish the best course of action for his/her condition, you will be invited to visit our Upminster hospital at a specific time.
 You will not be charged a consultation again but just a top up fee of £10 to cover our usual consultation fee in full.

 We have organised a safe and non-contact order & collect service from our Wellness Centre.